Accounting guide

 Best fit

-If the real pain is chasing records, reminders, and status across too many channels, the portal has to be tied to the engagement workflow.
+The real pain is usually chasing records, follow-up, and status across too many channels.
+To fix that, the portal has to be tied to the engagement workflow.

 Watch for this fit